Open Days and School Dates

 The open evening provides an opportunity for both current and prospective pupils, and their parents, to discuss AS and Advanced Level options, to learn more about life in the Sixth Form at Bolton School and to visit the state-of-the-art, newly opened Riley Sixth Form Centre.

 Some enquirers will want to see the School on a working day and to experience some classroom teaching in the group sizes and style that you would receive at Bolton School.
 We regularly hold a Sixth Form Taster Morning, also in November which will allow you to ask questions, experience daily life in the Riley Centre and attend two lessons.
 Boys may attend in their school uniform or a suit.
+Again, this is likely to be a virtual event in 2020.

 Each year the vast majority of Year 11 pupils progress into the Sixth Form.
 The Boys' Division also welcomes students into the Sixth Form from across the region.
 Financial support is available to students through our Open Door Bursary Scheme.
 Find out more about about fee assistance.